 Surprisingly, the International Brotherhood of Electrical Workers, the union that represents 11,500 PG&E workers, is siding with the company.

 No one knows yet what will happen to the many lawsuits.
 It is too early to tell.
 But we renew our call for PG&E whistleblowers to step forward.
 Someone out there knows what really happened and whether the company knew the Napa – Sonoma – Santa Rosa area was ripe for this type of wildfire.

-There may not be a pot of gold at the end of the rainbow but you will have the peace of mind of knowing that dozens of men, women and children didn’t lose their lives in vain.
+If you are a homeowner, business owner or lost a loved one, you may be entitled to substantial monetary damages.
+PG&E whistleblowers?
+There may not be a pot of gold at the end of the rainbow for you but you will have the peace of mind of knowing that dozens of men, women and children didn’t lose their lives in vain.
 We want to insure this never happens again and shining a light on corporate greed is one of the best methods to do that.

 Think you can help us?
 Your community and we could certainly use several PG&E whistleblowers.
 Give me a call at (414) 704-6731 (direct), online or by email at Even if you remain behind the scenes, your help can really make a difference.

-Disclaimer – We are seeking information and not seeking victims of the Atlas, Nunns, Patrick or Tubbs wildfires.
-Any legal services performed in California is always done with local counsel.
+Disclaimer – Any legal services performed in California is always done with local counsel.